peteroupc/peteroupc.github.io/random.md

 <a id=Examples></a>
 ### Examples

-Examples of cryptographic-random implementations include the following:
+Examples of cryptographic RNG implementations include the following:
 - The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, in some implementations of the device it can block for seconds at a time, especially if not enough randomness ("entropy") is available.
 - The `/dev/urandom` device on many Unix-based operating systems, which often relies on both a PRNG and the same nondeterministic sources used by `/dev/random`.
 - The `BCryptGenRandom` method in recent versions of Windows.
 (An independent analysis, published in 2007, showed flaws in an earlier version of `CryptGenRandom`.)